Evidence and Property

 The Evidence and Property Unit is responsible for receiving, cataloging, storing, and maintaining all evidence collected during Sheriff's Office investigations.
 The Unit is also responsible for returning property to the rightful owner at the conclusion of an investigation or disposing of such in accordance with Oregon Revised Statutes.

-The Evidence Officers do not have the authority to release property taken as evidence without prior authorization from the Marion County Sheriff’s Office case officer or the Marion County District Attorney’s Office.
+The Evidence employees do not have the authority to release property taken as evidence without prior authorization from the Marion County Sheriff’s Office case officer or the Marion County District Attorney’s Office.
 Evidence and Property Room employees can facilitate the process for release of property, but they do not determine what property can be released or when it can be released.

 Release of Property